-Now this is on a high earnings year, on a good earnings year.
-But what would happen if we are in a bad earnings year?
-And, really, all we're doing is just dropping my net income by $20,000 to $50,000.
-So same scenario as before.
-Both companies have the same earnings before interest and tax of $50,000.
-Both pay their 12% on their debt, which is, for the high-levered company, $40,000, and for the low-levered company, $100,000.
+Now consider a bad earnings year.
+Net income for both companies drops by $20,000 to $50,000, but the scenario is the same in other respects.
+Both companies have the same earnings before interest and tax, and both pay 12 percent on their debt ($48,000 for the high–leveraged company and $12,000 for the low–leveraged company).

-Exhibit 5.3 Leverage in a bad earnings year
+Leverage in a Bad Earnings Year